Magnetostatic modes and criticality in quantum-Ising materials: Dipolar sums and demagnetization fields in uniaxial magnets

+Note that in general $M_{\emptyset}^z \neq M_{MF}^z$ as fluctuations reduce the magnetization of a system from its MF value.
 The second term in Eq. (\ref{eq:HdipMF}) describes the MF component of the energy due to a spatially inhomogeneous demagnetization field.
-This energy stems from the first term in Eq. (\ref{eq:DemagField}), with $\overline{M}^z = M_{MF}^z$; the second term in Eq. (\ref{eq:DemagField}) is included in $\mathcal{H}_{fl}$.
-The shape-independent MF magnetization may be determined by assuming a needle-shaped sample for which $N_i^z=0$.
+This energy stems from the first term in Eq. (\ref{eq:DemagField}); the second term in Eq. (\ref{eq:DemagField}) is included in $\mathcal{H}_{fl}$.
+The fluctuation term is given by